Evan, Newtown CT

 However, most of that extra information is scattered all across the Internet, making it very inconvenient to try and locate and put all the extra clues and information together.
 Some of the websites you will discover information on are outdated or include information that is incorrect.
 Others will pose radical theories that have been disproved by Forrest in later quotes.
 As a method of distinguishing myself from some of these websites and blogs, I am only presenting baseline insights ground in FACT through the clues Forrest has reiterated time and time again.
 Plus, a lot of people on these websites are keeping the best secrets to themselves.
 I want to be able to share the hidden knowledge that, as Forrest puts it, "is what they whisper."

 That's why I decided to put together a compilation of the most important clues, quotes, and information necessary to the Forrest Fenn treasure hunt.
-Like many people, I became highly obsessed with the search when I first learned about it in 2015.
+Like many people, I became highly obsessed with the search when I first learned about it.
 Since then, I can genuinely say that I have spent over 200 hours doing research, gathering information about the search, and developing my own personal theories.

 What made me decide to create this guide?